jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

   (c) The necessity of ensuring that any such line or transmission line is reasonably accessible for repair and maintenance:
   (d) The necessity of complying with any other enactment by which express provision is made as to the distance of any pole or tower from any other thing, or as to the distance between poles or towers that support different lines or transmission lines.
-(2) Subsection (1) of this section shall not apply in any case— (a) When the Director of Land Transport determines (after consultation with the authority having control of the road and the authority proposing to erect or re-erect a pole or tower) that the proposed position of any pole or tower, although not complying with that subsection, is such that the pole or tower will not be dangerous to vehicles and persons in them using any road; or
+(2) Subsection (1) of this section shall not apply in any case— (a) When the Agency determines (after consultation with the authority having control of the road and the authority proposing to erect or re-erect a pole or tower) that the proposed position of any pole or tower, although not complying with that subsection, is such that the pole or tower will not be dangerous to vehicles and persons in them using any road; or
   (b) If, in the public interest, it is essential that any pole or tower be re-erected without delay; or (c) If, because of technical difficulties or disproportionate costs, it is not practicable to re-erect a pole or tower otherwise than in its previous position.

 ### 54 Removal of roadside structures
 (1) In this section, unless the context otherwise requires,—
-  - **Controlling authority** , in relation to any road, means the authority in which is vested the control of the road; and includes the Minister or the Authority, as the case may be, where the control of the road is vested in the Minister or the Authority
+  - **Controlling authority** , in relation to any road, means the authority in which is vested the control of the road; and includes the Minister or the Agency, as the case may be, where the control of the road is vested in the Minister or the Agency
   - **Road** includes any motorway or service lane
   - **Structure** means any tower, pole, or post lawfully upon or in or over a road or any pipes, cables, chambers, drains, or other services lawfully under a road; and includes any equipment that must be removed with the structure if the structure is removed; but does not include—
     (a) Any part of a bridge or culvert: